Helperbird/website/src/pages/features/reading-guide.md

 url: features/reading-guide/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's Reading Guide helps you read better by guiding your eyes along the text.
-It reduces distractions and makes it easier to focus and understand what you're reading.
-Perfect for students, researchers, and anyone who wants to improve their reading experience.
+Helperbird's Reading Guide helps you stay focused while reading by visually guiding your eyes along the text.
+This reduces distractions, improves comprehension, and makes reading smoother and more comfortable.
+It’s a helpful tool for students, researchers, and anyone looking to enhance their reading experience.

-## Benefits
+---

+## What Are the Benefits?

-- Improve reading speed and fluency by guiding your eyes along the text.
+- **Improve Reading Speed:** Guide your eyes along the text to read more fluently.
-- Reduce eye strain and fatigue.
+- **Reduce Eye Strain:** Minimize fatigue during long reading sessions.
-- Enhance focus and concentration on the text.
+- **Enhance Focus:** Stay concentrated on the text without distractions.
-- Help with dyslexia and other reading challenges by providing a visual aid for tracking the text.
+- **Support Reading Challenges:** Provides visual tracking for individuals with dyslexia or other reading difficulties.

+---

+## How It Works

+The Reading Guide is based on the principle of **visual tracking**.
+By providing a visible guide or bar, it helps your eyes stay aligned with the text, reducing the cognitive load required to follow each line.
+This can improve focus and make reading feel less overwhelming, especially for individuals with dyslexia or visual processing challenges.

+The guide helps reduce the chance of **regression**, where the eyes unintentionally move backward while reading.
+It also minimizes the effects of **saccadic eye movements**, where the eyes jump between lines of text, which can disrupt comprehension and fluency.

+For people with visual sensitivities or eye strain, the adjustable color and transparency settings provide additional comfort, making the text easier to follow and reducing fatigue.

+---

+## Who Is It For?

+- **Students:** Great for reading assignments, textbooks, or study materials.
+- **Researchers:** Stay focused while reviewing long articles or reports.
+- **Professionals:** Improve concentration while reading work documents or emails.
+- **Everyday Readers:** Make reading online content more comfortable and distraction-free.

+---

 ## Features

 - Adjust the width of the reading guide.
-- Change the color of the guide.
+- Change the color of the guide to suit your preferences.
-- Adjust the transparency of the guide.
+- Adjust the transparency of the guide for a personalized experience.
-- Lock the guide in place for steady reading.
+- Lock the guide in place for steady and consistent reading.

+---

 ## Is This a Helperbird Pro Feature?

-Yes and no, the basic version of this feature is available for free.
+Yes and no. The basic version of this feature is available for free, but advanced options are part of Helperbird Pro.